indico/indico/docs/source/installation/upgrade_legacy.rst

 --------------------

 You will then need to run the Configuration Wizard, following the normal installation guide (Debian/Ubuntu or CentOS).
-When the wizard asks you about the **"Old archvive dir"**, make sure to set it to the archive dir in the ``indico-legacy`` directory.
+When the wizard asks you about the **"Old archive dir"**, make sure to set it to the archive dir in the ``indico-legacy`` directory.